moemoe9876/ingestio/todo/security.md

 ## 8. Conclusion

 This page-based metering system provides a balanced approach for Ingestio.io.
 It's relatively intuitive for users, aligns well with processing costs, integrates efficiently with the existing database schema and actions (`user-usage-schema.ts`, `user-usage-actions.ts`), and can be reliably implemented by ensuring accurate page counting and proper integration within the extraction workflows (`extraction-actions.ts`, `batch-extraction-actions.ts`).
 Implementing a robust quota reset mechanism (likely via Stripe webhooks) is the final key component.

+Document Page Counting Implementation and Proposed Modifications Current Implementation
+The application currently uses a simplified approach for counting pages in uploaded documents.
+This implementation has several limitations that affect accurate quota management and usage tracking.

+Upload Page Component
+In the upload page component, the page count is set to a default value of 1 regardless of the actual document size:

+// Estimate page count - in real app, this should be detected from the file
+const estimatedPageCount = 1; // Default to 1 for now
+page.tsx:102-103

+This hardcoded value is then passed to the upload document action:

+// Step 1: Upload document with serializable data
+const uploadResult = await uploadDocumentAction(fileData, estimatedPageCount);
+page.tsx:118-119

+Document Upload Action
+The server-side upload action accepts this client-provided page count parameter (defaulting to 1 if not provided) and uses it throughout the upload process:

+export async function uploadDocumentAction(
+  fileData: {
+    name: string;
+    type: string;
+    size: number;
+    fileBase64: string; // Base64 encoded file content
+  },
+  pageCount: number = 1
+): Promise<ActionState<SelectDocument>> {
+documents.ts:20-28

+This page count is used for three critical purposes:

+Quota Checking: To verify if the user has sufficient quota
+// 3.
+Quota check
+const quotaResult = await checkUserQuotaAction(userId, pageCount)
+if (!quotaResult.isSuccess || !quotaResult.data?.hasQuota) {
+  return {
+    isSuccess: false,
+    message: "Page quota exceeded",
+    error: "403"
+  }
+}
+documents.ts:60-68

+Document Record Creation: Stored in the database const documentData: InsertDocument = {
+  userId,
+  originalFilename: fileData.name,
+  storagePath,
+  mimeType: fileData.type,
+  fileSize: fileData.size,
+  pageCount,
+  status: "uploaded"
+}
+documents.ts:96-104

+Usage Tracking: Incrementing the user's page usage count
+// 6.
+Update usage metrics
+await incrementPagesProcessedAction(userId, pageCount)
+documents.ts:111-112

+Issues with Current Implementation
+The current implementation has a significant flaw – it doesn't reflect the actual number of pages in uploaded documents.
+As explained in the application documentation:

+The accuracy of the entire system depends on having the correct pageCount stored in the documentsTable.
+Implementing reliable server-side page counting post-upload is critical. security.md:325-326

+Since page count serves as the core unit for metering and quota management, an inaccurate count affects:

+Quota calculations
+Usage tracking
+Billing fairness
+Resource allocation
+Recommended Modifications
+To ensure accurate page counting, the implementation should be modified as follows:

+Server-Side Page Detection: Implement server-side page counting after file upload but before AI processing:
+// After successful file upload but before document record creation, add:
+const actualPageCount = await determinePageCount(storagePath, fileData.type);
+File Type-Specific Handling:
+For PDFs: Use a PDF parsing library to count actual pages For images: Count as 1 page per image
+For multi-page formats: Implement appropriate detection methods Document Record Update: Use the detected page count rather than the client-provided estimate: const documentData: InsertDocument = {
+  // Other fields...
+  pageCount: actualPageCount,
+  // Rest of the fields...
+}
+Quota Validation: Perform quota checks using the accurate page count:
+// Quota check with actual page count
+const quotaResult = await checkUserQuotaAction(userId, actualPageCount)
+Documentation Updates
+The following information should be included in the documentation:

+Page Counting Process:
+Explain how page counts are automatically detected for different file types Detail any limitations (e.g., encrypted PDFs)
+Outline the validation process
+Quota Management:
+Clarify how page counts affect user quotas
+Explain how multi-page documents are handled
+Document any special cases or exceptions
+Error Handling:
+Document potential errors in page detection
+Explain fallback mechanisms if page counting fails Provide troubleshooting steps
+API Documentation:
+Update the uploadDocumentAction documentation to explain page detection Document any new helper functions for page counting Notes
+The current metering system uses pages as the primary unit for tracking and limiting user document processing, which makes accurate page counting essential for both fair billing and resource management.
+The recommended modifications will ensure that the application correctly tracks document usage based on actual content rather than arbitrary estimates.

+moemoe9876/my-app
+app/(dashboard)/dashboard/upload/page.tsx

+      setUploadStage(UploadStage.PROCESSING);
+      setProgress(0);

+      // Estimate page count - in real app, this should be detected from the file const estimatedPageCount = 1; // Default to 1 for now

+      startTransition(async () => {
+        try {

+            fileBase64
+          };

+          // Step 1: Upload document with serializable data const uploadResult = await uploadDocumentAction(fileData, estimatedPageCount);

+          if (!uploadResult.isSuccess) {
+            throw new Error(uploadResult.message || "Failed to upload document");

+moemoe9876/my-app
+actions/db/documents.ts

+ * Uploads a document to Supabase storage and creates a record in the documents table
+ * Enforces rate limits and quota restrictions based on user tier */ export async function uploadDocumentAction(
+  fileData: {
+    name: string;
+    type: string;
+    size: number;
+    fileBase64: string; // Base64 encoded file content
+  },
+  pageCount: number = 1
+): Promise<ActionState<SelectDocument>> {
+  try {
+    // 1.
+Authentication check
+    const userId = await getCurrentUser()

+      }
+    }
+    // 3.
+Quota check
+    const quotaResult = await checkUserQuotaAction(userId, pageCount)
+    if (!quotaResult.isSuccess || !quotaResult.data?.hasQuota) {
+      return {
+        isSuccess: false,
+        message: "Page quota exceeded",
+        error: "403"
+      }
+    }

+    // 4.
+File upload to Supabase storage const fileExtension = fileData.name.split('.').pop() || ''

+    }

+    // 5.
+Insert document record
+    const documentData: InsertDocument = {
+      userId,
+      originalFilename: fileData.name,
+      storagePath,
+      mimeType: fileData.type,
+      fileSize: fileData.size,
+      pageCount,
+      status: "uploaded"
+    }

+    const [newDocument] = await db
+      .insert(documentsTable)
+      .values(documentData)
+      .returning()
+    // 6.
+Update usage metrics
+    await incrementPagesProcessedAction(userId, pageCount)

+    // 7.
+Track analytics
+    await trackServerEvent("document_uploaded", userId, {

+moemoe9876/my-app
+todo/security.md

+*   **Database Operations:** `incrementPagesProcessedAction` should use an atomic database update (e.g., `UPDATE user_usage SET pages_processed = pages_processed + count WHERE ...`) to prevent race conditions if multiple requests happen concurrently.
+Drizzle ORM handles this well with its `update` method.
+*   **Check Before Processing:** Quota checks (`checkUserQuotaAction`) happen *before* the expensive AI call, saving resources if the user is over their limit.
+*   **Accurate Page Count:** The accuracy of the entire system depends on having the correct `pageCount` stored in the `documentsTable`.
+Implementing reliable server-side page counting post-upload is critical.
+*   **Batch Efficiency:** Checking quota once for the entire batch (`queueBatchExtractionAction`) is more efficient than checking for each document individually before queuing.
+Usage is then incremented accurately as individual jobs complete.

+## 7. Future Enhancements

+*   **Credit System:** For more complex pricing (e.g., charging more for specific AI features or larger models), transition to a credit system.
+Each page processed could consume a base number of credits, with additional features consuming more.
+This requires adding a `credits_used` / `credits_limit` to `userUsageTable` and defining credit costs.
+*   **Real-time Updates:** Use Supabase Realtime subscriptions to update the user's remaining quota display in the UI without requiring page refreshes.
+*   **Overages:** Implement logic for handling usage overages (e.g., blocking further processing, charging per extra page based on Stripe configuration).